School Admission Process

 Note: This application must only be completed by students who currently DO NOT attend a Buffalo Public School (i.e., those who attend Charter, Parochial, or Private schools or are home schooled) and want to be considered for admission to Frederick Law Olmsted #156 (grades 5, 6, 7, 8, 9, 10, 11, 12) or City Honors School #195 (grades 5, 6, 7, 8, 9).
 No application is required for applicants who are current Buffalo Public School students; an application will automatically be generated for all current Buffalo Public School students who take the admissions test.

-For further information, contact Central Registration Center at 816-3717.
+For further information, contact Central Registration Center at BPSschoolchoiceapplication@buffaloschools.org or 816-3717.

 WHAT YOU NEED TO KNOW

-- Students entering the 3-year old Montessori program, Pre-Kindergarten, or Kindergarten must be toilet trained by the first day of school.
+- Students entering the 3-year old Montessori program, pre-kindergarten, or kindergarten are recommended to be toilet trained by the first day of school."

 SIBLING PREFERENCE is granted to students in grades Pre-Kindergarten to 8, based on seat availability and the following conditions: